Bill-Haku/Bill-Haku/README.md

 For detail informations about myself, you can see it on [my homepage](https://hakubill.tech/post/about_me/).

-I am a member of [Pizza Studio](https://github.com/pizza-studio), which released Apps of Genshin Pizza Helper and HSR Pizza Helper.
+I am a member of [Pizza Studio](https://github.com/pizza-studio), which released Apps including Pizza Helper for Genshin, Pizza Helper for HSR, Herta Terminal and Pizza Helper for Blue Archive.
+Also, we made an [online dictionary](https://hsrdict.pizzastudio.org) for Honkai: Star Rail.
+See our official website [here](https://pizzastudio.org).

 I am also a member of [UESTC Star Studio](https://github.com/UESTC-star-studio-ios) and [UIGF Organization](https://github.com/UIGF-org).